brentvollebregt/nitratine.net/posts/change-file-modification-time-in-python/post.md

 ## FAQ
 ### But how do I change creation time?
-The solution is platform specific but for windows you can look at [this](https://stackoverflow.com/questions/4996405/how-do-i-change-the-file-creation-date-of-a-windows-file-from-python).
+The solution is platform-specific but for Windows you can look at [this](https://stackoverflow.com/questions/4996405/how-do-i-change-the-file-creation-date-of-a-windows-file-from-python).